 Footnotes and Sources, pp. 75-80.

-South Platte Press, softcover, 80 pages, standard portrait book 8 x 10 in., B&W photographs with text.
+South Platte Press, softcover, 80 pages, standard portrait book 8 x 10 in., Black-and-White photographs with text.